 The landcover of the hills is generally open moorland of grassland and some heather.
 The unenclosed landscape has an exposed character in contrast to the sheltered glens with their enclosed pastures.
 Several upper glens have been dammed to form reservoirs, and there are extensive coniferous plantations, yet significant wildness qualities remain in many locations, without being substantially affected by the wind farms and masts which are seen on hill tops.
 Projects to expand native woodland have restored areas of juniper to Glen Devon.

 The Ochils form a backdrop to a whole series of communities to north and south, and have a clear identity as a distinct landscape feature.
 Their accessibility and proximity to many settlements ensures they are well used for numerous forms of outdoor sport and recreation.

-Prominent band of hills forming a barrier and gateway between Perthshire and Kinross-shire, and the setting to both

-Relatively wild and tranquil, yet readily accessible and with good provision for a range of users

-Extensive natural landcover of heather moorland, grassland and woodland

-Distinctive southern scarp slopes, steep interior glens

-Though there are few distinctive peaks, there are many accessible summits and viewpoints

-Rich in features of geological and historical interest
+- Prominent band of hills forming a both a barrier and a gateway between Perthshire and Kinross-shire, and the setting to both - Relatively wild and tranquil, yet readily accessible and with good provision for a range of users - Extensive natural landcover of heather moorland, grassland and woodland - Distinctive southern scarp slopes, steep interior glens - Though there are few distinctive peaks, there are many accessible summits and viewpoints - · Rich in features of geological and historical interest

-Changes to forestry management and felling of coniferous plantations

-Expansion of native woodland

-Development of single wind turbines and wind farms, as well as pylons and other tall structures
+- Changes to forestry management and felling of coniferous plantations - Expansion of forestry and native woodland - Development of single wind turbines and repowering of wind farms, as well as pylons and other tall structures and solar farms and associated infrastructure.